Menu

 So the overlap hours of Tues-Fri, 1-4pm are the simplest.
 If a visitor would like to come at a time both buildings are not officially open, they may email artgalleries@gaithersburgmd.gov for an appointment and one of the gallery managers will be happy to meet them.

-Both facilities will be open for the reception on November 12, 2-4pm The awards ceremony will be held in the auditorium on the second floor of the Arts Barn.
+Both facilities will be open for the reception on November 10, 2-4pm The awards ceremony will be held in the auditorium on the second floor of the Arts Barn.

-See the Mid-Atlantic Exhibition webpage for additional details
+See the Mid-Atlantic Exhibition Web Page for additional details

 Questions can emailed to midatlanticexhibit@baltimorewatercolorsociety.org